nasa/harmony-gdal-adapter/README.md

-# harmony-gdal-adapter (HGA)
+# harmony GDAL Adapter (HGA)

 ![](https://data-services-github-badges.s3.amazonaws.com/cov.svg?dummy=true)

 A Harmony (https://harmony.earthdata.nasa.gov/) backend service that transforms input images using GDAL.

-The harmony-gdal-adapter is deployed to [ghcr.io](https://github.com/nasa/harmony-gdal-adapter/pkgs/container/harmony-gdal-adapter) GitHub's Container registry.
+HGA is published to [ghcr.io](https://github.com/nasa/harmony-gdal-adapter/pkgs/container/harmony-gdal-adapter) GitHub's Container registry.

-The harmony-gdal-adapter is invoked by [harmony](https://github.com/nasa/harmony) when the harmony server is configured, via harmony's [service.yml](https://github.com/nasa/harmony/blob/main/config/services.yml) or by UMM-S/C associations in CMR, to handle an incoming request for the collection.
+HGA is invoked by [harmony](https://github.com/nasa/harmony) when the harmony server is configured, via Harmony's [service.yml](https://github.com/nasa/harmony/blob/main/config/services.yml) or by UMM-S/C associations in CMR, to handle an incoming request for the collection.
 You can see examples of requests that harmony dispatches to the harmony-gdal-adapter by examining the [regression test notebook for hga](https://github.com/nasa/harmony-regression-tests/blob/main/test/hga/HGA_regression.ipynb).

 ## Test with Docker

-### Build harmony-gdal-adapter image
+### Build HGA image
 ```bash
 bin/build-image
 ```